Meta unveils two $499 Ray-Ban smart glasses for prescription users

 The new glasses, which are available for pre-order in the U.S. starting at $499, will broaden options for prescription eyewear users.
 CEO Mark Zuckerberg said in January that "billions of people wear glasses or contacts for vision correction."

-The Facebook parent plans to invest hundreds of billions of dollars in its pursuit of "personal superintelligence," where advanced gadgets, among other things, would bring the benefits of AI to individual users.
+The Facebook parent plans to invest hundreds of billions of dollars in its pursuit of "personal superintelligence," where advanced gadgets, among other products, would bring the benefits of AI to individual users.
 Meta develops its AI glasses in partnership with Ray-Ban owner EssilorLuxottica.

+Earlier this year, however, Meta delayed the model's global rollout, citing a supply shortage and strong demand.
 The Display smart glasses can also be ordered with prescription lenses for an additional $200.

 (Reporting by Jaspreet Singh in Bengaluru; Editing by Jonathan Ananda and Sahal Muhammed)